HealthengineAU/booking-webhooks/README.md

 ### `booking-pre-screening-submitted`

-This event is triggered after a pre-screening form has been submitted on the HealthEngine platform.
+This event is triggered after a pre-screening form has been submitted on the Healthengine platform.
 An example payload is shown below.

 ```json
 {